 How can I grow mint at home?

-Mint is easy to grow at home; it is the perfect herb for the novice gardener and you don’t even need a garden.
-It can be grown in a small pot on the windowsill, in containers on the patio, or in a border in the garden.
+Mint is an easy herb to grow indoors; it is the perfect herb for the novice gardener and you don’t even need a garden.
+It can be grown in a small pot on the windowsill, in containers on the patio, or in a border in the herb garden.

 Mint will grow best planted in a sunny but sheltered spot and in neutral to alkaline free draining soil.
 However, it is a very forgiving and adaptive plant, so can tolerate shade and dry or damp conditions.

 How to grow mint